neilchvz/infrastructure-portfolio/automation/production-monitoring/README.md

 - There was no consistent way to measure office internet performance across clients.
 Home workers, laptops on cellular hotspots, and VPN connections all skew results if monitoring is deployed fleet-wide.
-- Different clients had wildly different acceptable thresholds — a client paying for 1 Gbps with deep packet inspection enabled has a very different effective throughput ceiling than one on a clean 500 Mbps line.
+- Different clients had wildly different acceptable thresholds.
+A client paying for 1 Gbps with deep packet inspection enabled has a very different effective throughput ceiling than one on a clean 500 Mbps line.
 - 24x7 clients needed automated on-call paging when alerts fired outside